BloxDev-Hub/BloxDev-Hub/docs/Luau-Learning/globals.md

 	```

 ## Thanks For Reading :)
-In case of any mistake feel free to contact me via discord "EdenRose".
+In case of any mistake feel free to report this article!